DanialArab/API/Creating an API/README.md

     python3 manage.py migrate countries

-after applying the migration a new table is then created inside the database named after our model class and migration for me it will be name countries_countries
+after applying the migration a new table is then created inside the database named after our model class, for me it will be named countries_countries